How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 They’ve been to the abyss and returned luminous, and now they command from shore, from safety, from the blessed side of the myth

-And when you see that—when you see an admiral of the fleet wearing the drown-horse instead of the sacred dolphin—you know something about that man’s soul.
+And when you see an admiral of the fleet wearing the drown-horse instead of the sacred dolphin you can infer something about that man’s soul.

-He’s chosen the call over safety.
-He’s chosen to remain a sea officer even when he could command from land.
-The drauhessa on his shoulder says: the ocean still speaks to me, and I still answer.
+He’s chosen the call, still.
+Chosen to remain a sea officer even when he could command from land.
+The drauhessa on his shoulder says the ocean still speaks to me, and I still answer.

-It’s fatalism made visible.
+It’s fatalism, of a sort.
 The mythology teaches that the drauhessa appears to claim sailors, to carry them down to the drowning-places.
 Captains wear it because they’ve been called, touched by that myth, and they know—somewhere deep—that the sea will probably take them eventually.

 The drauhessa deserves special attention.
-In Arunean mythology, it’s not just “a sea horse”—it’s the mount of the drowned, the creature that appears when the sea claims a soul.
+In Arunean mythology, it’s not just “a sea horse” but is the mount of the drowned, the creature that appears when the sea claims a soul.
 It’s featured on heraldry alongside the white dolphin because both are sacred, but they represent opposite relationships with the ocean:

 White Dolphin (Sollurela): Blessed, messenger, chosen by the sea, operates in the light